K\"ahler-Einstein metrics on stable varieties and log canonical pairs: Introduction

 \section{Introduction}

 According to the seminal works of Aubin \cite{Aubin} and Yau \cite{Yau78} any \emph{canonically polarized }compact complex manifold $X$ (i.e. $X$ is a non-singular projective algebraic variety such that the canonical line bundle $K_{X}$ is ample) admits a unique Kähler-Einstein metric $\omega$ in the first Chern class $c_{1}(K_{X}).$ One of the main goals of the present paper is to extend this result to the case when $X$ is singular or more precisely when $X$ has \emph{semi-log canonical} singularities.
-A major motivation comes from the fact that such singular varieties appear naturally in the compactification of the moduli space of canonically polarized manifolds - a subject where there has been great progress in the last years in connection to the (log) Minimal Model Program (MMP) in birational algebraic geometry \cite{Kollar, Kov}.
+A major motivation comes from the fact that such singular varieties are used to compactify the moduli space of canonically polarized manifolds - a subject where there has been great progress in the last years in connection to the (log) Minimal Model Program (MMP) in birational algebraic geometry \cite{Kollar, Kov}.
 The varieties in question are usually refered to as \emph{stable} \emph{varieties} (or \emph{canonical models}) as they are the higher dimensional generalization of the classical notion of stable curves of genus $g>1$, which form the Deligne-Mumford compactification of the moduli space of non-singular genus $g$ curves \cite{Kollar, Kov}.
-It as a classical fact that any stable curve admits a unique Kähler-Einstein metric on its regular part, whose total area is equal to the (arithmetic) degree of the curve $X$ and our first main result gives a generalization of this fact to the higher dimensional setting:
+It as a classical fact that any stable curve admits a unique Kähler-Einstein metric on its regular part, whose total area is equal to the (arithmetic) degree of the curve $X$ (see the section on stable curves further in the introduction for more details).
+Our first (and main) result gives a generalization of this fact to the higher dimensional setting:

 \begin{thma} Let $X$ be a projective complex algebraic variety with semi-log canonical singularities such that $K_{X}$ is ample.
-Then there exists a Kähler metric on the regular locus $\xreg$, satisfying
+Then there exists a Kähler metric $\om$ on the regular locus $\xreg$, satisfying

 and such that the volume of $(\xreg,\omega)$ coincides with the volume of $K_{X},$ i.e. $\int_{\xreg}\omega^{n}=c_{1}(K_{X})^{n}.$ Moreover, the metric extends to define a current $\omega$ in $c_{1}(K_{X})$ which is uniquely determined by X. \end{thma}